 - Executive Summary A brief narrative of the facts involving the accident including dates, locations, times, name of incident, jurisdiction(s), number of individuals involved, etc. Names of injured personnel or personnel involved in the accident are not to be included in this report (reference them by position). - Narrative A detailed chronological narrative of events leading up to and including the accident, as well as rescue and medical actions taken after the accident.
-This section will contain who, what, and where. - Investigation Process- A brief narrative of actions taken by the 29 investigation team.
-This narrative should include investigation team 30 membership, Delegation of Authority information (from who and contents, 31 include a copy as an appendix), investigative actions and timeline (when the 32 team conducted interviews, inspections, site visits, etc.), and if other sources 33 were consulted (i.e. professional accident reconstruction experts, equipment 34 manufacturers, etc.).
-This section should also address if environmental, 35 equipment, material, procedural, and human factors were present, and state 36 how findings/recommendations were developed.
-37
+This section will contain who, what, and where. - Investigation Process- A brief narrative of actions taken by the investigation team.
+This narrative should include investigation team membership, Delegation of Authority information (from who and contents, include a copy as an appendix), investigative actions and timeline (when the team conducted interviews, inspections, site visits, etc.), and if other sources were consulted (i.e. professional accident reconstruction experts, equipment manufacturers, etc.).
+This section should also address if environmental, equipment, material, procedural, and human factors were present, and state how findings/recommendations were developed.

-• Findings/Recommendations
+Findings/Recommendations

-- Findings are developed from the factual information.
+- o Findings are developed from the factual information.
 Each finding is a single event or condition.
-Each finding is an essential step in the accident sequence, but each finding is not necessarily causal or contributing.
+Each finding is an essential step in the accident sequence, but each finding is not necessarily causal or contributing, and each finding may not have an associated recommendation.
 Findings should only include information necessary to explain the specific event or condition.
 Findings must be substantiated by the factual data.
-Findings should not include opinion or speculation. - Discussion -This provides explanation or information pertinent to a specific finding.

-- Recommendations Recommendations are proposed actions intended to prevent similar accidents.
-Recommendations should be directly related to findings, should not contain opinion or speculation, and should identify the specific individual responsible for completing the recommended action.
+Findings should not include opinion or speculation. - Discussion -This provides explanation or information pertinent to a specific finding. - o Recommendations Recommendations are proposed actions intended to prevent similar accidents.
+Recommendations should be directly related to findings, should not contain opinion or speculation, and when appropriate, should identify the specific organization responsible for completing the recommended action.
 Recommendations will be evaluated and may be incorporated into future operational direction through established processes. - Conclusions and Observations Investigation team's opinions and inferences, and "lessons learned" may be captured in the section.
 This section is not required.

-• Reference Materials
+26 • Reference Materials

-- Maps/Photographs/Illustrations Graphic information used to document and visually portray facts. - Appendices Reference materials (e.g., fire behavior analysis, equipment maintenance reports, agreements, Delegation of Authority). - Records Factual data and documents used to substantiate facts involving the accident.
+- Maps/Photographs/Illustrations Graphic information used to document and visually portray facts. - Appendices Reference materials (e.g., fire behavior analysis, equipment maintenance reports, agreements).